-Easter Sunday is coming up this week along with the start of Passover.
-Like so many cultural celebrations around the world, the foods eaten (and not eaten) during this holiday help define, explain, and celebrate it.
+From Cleo Coyle: The start of Passover is coming up this week, and like so many cultural celebrations around the world, the foods eaten (and not eaten) during this holiday help define, explain, and celebrate it.

 Click here for the free PDF. |